-Our supervised detox treatment program usually lasts between five and seven days.
+Our supervised detoxification treatment program usually lasts between five and seven days.
 During this time, our highly trained staff members focus on minimizing the symptoms and discomfort of acute withdrawal.
-But what truly sets our care apart is our commitment to overall patient wellbeing, both during the detox process and after.
+But what truly sets our care apart is our commitment to overall patient wellbeing, both during the detox process and after treatment.

 As part of our detox program, we evaluate the needs of each patient.
 This means identifying any co-occurring mental health issues, significant problems with physical health, and other factors that may need to be addressed in the patient’s post-detox treatment plan.